-A Day in the Life of a Physiotherapist: Simple Hacks for Back Health, Pain Prevention & Better Posture
+A Day in the Life of a Physio: Simple Daily Habits for a Healthy Back

 Hi, I'm Grant Frost, a Physiotherapist.
 Patients often ask, "What do you do to keep your back healthy?"
 Instead of just listing exercises, I wanted to invite you into a typical day with my family and me in Port Macquarie.
 This isn't about having a perfect routine; it's about weaving smart, sustainable back care into the fabric of daily life, from school drop-offs and clinic work to sports training and winding down.
 Let's walk through the day together and uncover any small changes you could consider implementing that make a big difference.